ken-bimmel/jedi-on-tauntauns/README.md

 - [ ] Add data sharing urls
 - [x] Add rules and pdf generation
 - [ ] Add warning to reset button
+- [ ] New rating component for injury and destiny point trackers that allows tooltips on individual icons

 ### NPC Generator